pheeraphone/LoginTestWithEspresso/README.md

 # UI Automate Test With Espresso : Login Test
+## Prepare
-You need to prepare your machine by download and install Android Studio from https://developer.android.com/studio/.
+- You need to download and install Android Studio from https://developer.android.com/studio/
+- Some Android test project

-### Set Up Espresso
+## Set Up Espresso
 Go to **app/build.gradle** in your project

 - 1.Add dependencies